Flash09a14/TeX-Gyre-Schola-MFlashTweaks/README.md

 ![With tweaks](WithTweaks.png)

 Notice the difference in integral height and how much the summation sign protrudes out.
 I personally prefer those changes.
-## License
+## Legal
-Distributed under the **GUST Font License (GFL)**.
+Distributed under the **GUST Font License (GFL)**, which is practically identical to LPPL-1.3c.
 See the `LICENSE` file for the full license text.
 This font is a derivative work, renamed to prevent confusion with the official upstream release.